vert-x3/vertx-jca/README.md

 The resultant JEE archive can be found at ./rar/target/vertx-jca-adapter-<version.rar.

 The above command will also run the JUnit tests.
-Being that the Vert.x JCA adapter is a JEE component, a JEE compliant runtime environemtn is required to adequately test the adapter.
+Being that the Vert.x JCA adapter is a JEE component, a JEE compliant runtime environment is required to adequately test the adapter.
 For our purposes, the project uses [Arquillian](http://arquillian.org) and an [IronJacamar](http://www.ironjacamar.org) embedded container to provide the testing runtime environment.
 For more information, please see the respective documentation for each project.

 Deployment
 ---